Patients & Visitors

 Quality Patient Care is our Focus

-Tri-State Memorial Hospital participates in a nationwide Quality Improvement initiative through CMS (Centers for Medicare/Medicaid Services) and is compared to other hospitals.
-In many areas Tri-State Memorial Hospital scores are higher than both Washington state and National average.
+TriState Health participates in a nationwide Quality Improvement initiative through CMS (Centers for Medicare/Medicaid Services) and is compared to other hospitals.
+In many areas TriState Health scores are higher than both Washington state and National average.

 Timely and effective care in hospital emergency departments is essential for good patient outcomes.
 Delays before getting care in the emergency department can reduce the quality of care and increase risks and discomfort for patients with serious illnesses or injuries.
 Waiting times at different hospitals can vary widely, depending on the number of patients seen, staffing levels, efficiency, admitting procedures, or the availability of inpatient beds.